Featured Product: Millennium Falcon Waffle Maker | $50 | Amazon

 If you’re feeling the pull of the Force (or just have some money to burn), here are some of the best (and some of the weirdest) pieces of Star Wars merchandise with which you can celebrate May the Fourth.

 Ever since their debut way back in 2008, Force FX lightsabers have been the cream of the crop when it comes to Star Wars merchandise.
 There are more high-end collectibles and more accessible toys out there, but they deliver in full on the most universal aspiration of Star Wars fans around the world: to know what it’s like to hold a lightsaber.
 Crafted to screen-accuracy from die-cast metals, plexiglass, and complex lighting and wiring, they’re a genuinely impressive collectible that any Star Wars fan should have in their collection.
-While there’s a killer assortment available these days, you can’t go wrong with the recent Mace Windu saber.
+This Asajj Ventress lightsaber doesn’t come from one of the headline heroes, but it’s one of the more unique designs out there and it’s on sale right now.

 Like I said, so much of Star Wars collectibles center around giving fans the chance to feel like they own a piece of the Star Wars universe.
 And over the last year there’s been no single piece of the Star Wars universe more universally beloved than Baby Yoda.
 Official merchandise, including a number of replicas of the character, has finally started to hit stores after his surprise reveal in The Mandalorian but none of them can touch Sideshow Collectibles’ screen-accurate and true-to-size recreation of the character.
 If you, like Werner Herzog, would like to see the baby, this is how to make it happen.